Frequently Asked Questions

 Indoor, in-person gathering will be limited in capacity.

-We ask that you RSVP your household before attending either the indoor or outdoor gatherings.
+We ask that you RSVP your household before attending indoor gatherings.

 We will be blocking off spaces in the pews to ensure households are socially distanced throughout the gathering.

 To encourage social distancing and adherence to safety protocols, you will be greeted by a host when entering the building, guided to a seat by an usher upon entering the sanctuary, and dismissed by an usher upon the completion of gathering.